Shopify/shopify-api-js/packages/shopify-api/docs/migrating-to-v9.md

 In this major version, our focus has been to integrate the `@shopify/shopify-api` package with our new GraphQL API clients, also contained in this repository.

-> [!NOTE]
-> This change is only breaking for apps that have created a custom runtime adapter that calls `setAbstractFetchFunc`.
-> All our existing adapters were already updated accordingly.

 The new clients provide the same level of functionality as the current ones, plus some other advantages:
 - You can combine them with the `@shopify/api-codegen-preset` package to automatically add types for the variables and return objects
 - Better support for the Storefront API